As Scared As – 35 Similes for Being Scared

 Example Sentence:

-- “The sudden darkness enveloped her, and she felt as scared as a bat in a cave, her senses heightened to every tiny sound.”
+• She felt as scared as a bat in a cave, her senses heightened to every tiny sound.

 Other Ways to Say:

-33. As terrified as a clown at a horror show
+As Scared as a Clown at a Horror Show

 Meaning: Describes someone who feels out of place and terrified, often when faced with something far outside their comfort zone.